Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 * return a list of paths to all "files" and "directories" (normalized as described below)
 * test whether a path is a "directory" (inner node)
 * test whether a path is a "file" (leaf)
-* load a "file" as JSON to perform JSON Schema validation on it
+* load a "file" (typically JSON) to perform JSON Schema or custom validation on it

 In the following we will use the language of **directories** and **files** and will refer to the whole tree structure as the **dataset**.
 Other directory/file-like structures can